ccarlocchia/Simple-chat-app/README.md

 ## How to run local:

-1. Create a virtual environment and activate it.
+1. Create a virtual environment and activate it. `virtualenv venv` + `source venv/bin/activate`
 2. Install requirements by running on you console: `pip install -r requirements.txt` .
 3. Go inside de chatapp folder `cd chatapp` .
 4. Run `./manage.py runserver` .